15+ vehicles vandalized around Washington Park during weekend

-Albany Police Department is cautioning people to park in well lit areas, keeping items inside cars out of sight around Washington Park.
+ALBANY, N.Y.
+(NEWS10) — The Albany Police Department is cautioning people to park in well lit areas and keep items inside cars out of sight around Washington Park.

 One problem, streets along the park are dimly lit because ornamental lighting has not converted to the new LED system.